 Not all MacBook components are created equally.
 When we first started MacBook repairs, Apple would make genuine parts available for companies like ours to carry out repairs.
 But as they have moved more towards pushing people towards replacing damaged devices, rather than repairing them, they have restricted the availability of some genuine Apple parts.
 Due to the history of our MacBook repair service we have been able to build relationships with the people who make the screens and we are able to fit high quality components in all of our repairs.
 Put simply, we only use high-quality screens sourced from reliable manufacturers and our technicians are fully trained and certified.

-SimplyFixIt uses Apple Certified Mac Technicians to carry out repairs on Apple devices, including the MacBook Air (11 or 13-inch).
+SimplyFixIt uses Apple Certified Mac Technicians to carry out repairs on Apple devices, including the MacBook Pro (2013 - 2015).
 We back that up with a 3-month warranty on parts & labour.